Yelpaala Teaches International Course in China

 Yelpaala also gave a talk, "Foreign Direct Investment in Africa," to more than 90 attorneys and businessman at a meeting of the provincial Jiangsu Bar Association.
 "Most Americans would be surprised to know how much investment the Chinese are pouring into Africa."

-Yelpaala, who has taught numerous courses in Pacific McGeorge's highly regarded LL.M. in Transnational Program for the past 30 years, will teach Conflict of Laws and International Business Transactions this fall semester.
+Yelpaala, who has taught numerous courses in McGeorge's highly regarded LL.M. in Transnational Program for the past 30 years, will teach Conflict of Laws and International Business Transactions this fall semester.
 Both courses are open to advanced J.D.
 Students.